Documenting and Understanding the Invisible Load

 Abstract

-We study how childcare decision-makers respond to email inquiries from parents.
-In a US field experiment with daycare centers, we send an email that varies (i) whether the message frames the situation as an exogenous emergency (“we unexpectedly moved”) or as an endogenous oversight (“we dropped the ball”), and (ii) whether the sender is a mother or a father (by using a male or female sounding name).
+We study how childcare and eldercare decision-makers respond to email inquiries from parents or children.
+In a US field experiment with daycare and eldercare centers, we send an email that varies (i) whether the message frames the situation as an exogenous emergency (“our caregiver is moving unexpectedly”), as an endogenous oversight (“we dropped the ball”), or does not specify a reason reason (ii) whether the sender is male or female (by using a male or female sounding name) and (iii) whether the sender is a single parent in the case of childcare.
 We measure if and how centers respond (reply rate and speed), whether they offer an appointment or a spot (and timing), and the tone/helpfulness of replies.
-Some centers are randomly assigned to receive a neutral follow-up five days after the initial email if no reply has been received.

 External Link(s)